ArtBi/test_framwork_example/README.md

 - [Environment Variables Usage](docs/env-usage.md) - Guide for using .env files for local secrets
 - [GitHub Actions](docs/github-actions.md) - Information about CI/CD with GitHub Actions
 - [Spotless Code Formatting](docs/spotless.md) - Guide for using Spotless for code formatting
+- [TestRail Integration](docs/testrail-integration.md) - Guide for using TestRail integration for test reporting

 ### Environment Setup